Hands Across America: Conception and promotion

 The event was promoted and organized by Ken Kragen, a co-founder of USA for Africa, the charity organization which produced "We Are the World" in early 1985 to raise money to fight famine in Africa.
 Kragen described Hands Across America as "a logical extension" of the "We Are the World" effort, focusing on the issue of hunger in the United States.
 Kragen said the idea was first suggested to him by advertising executive Geoff Nightingale at a New York City Ballet performance of "We Are the World".
 Hands Across America was first publicly announced at a Manhattan press conference on October 22, 1985, featuring Kragen and videotaped messages from Bill Cosby, Kenny Rogers, and Pete Rose.
 At that time, it was stated that planning for the event had been underway for five months.
 Coca-Cola agreed to sponsor the event, covering an estimated $18.8 million in operating costs.
-More than 700 other companies, including CITIBank, McDonalds, Ticketmaster, and Safeway, sponsored and marketed the event.
+More than 700 other companies, including CitiBank, McDonald's, Ticketmaster, and Safeway, sponsored and marketed the event.

 Hands Across America was unrelated to a previous, unsuccessful project of the same name which attempted to organize a human chain across the country to mark the Bicentennial on July 4, 1976.
 The 1976 plan was unable to raise enough funds and succeeded only in setting up approximately 8 to 10 miles of chains in and around Chicago.
 USA for Africa organizers said that they had never heard of the earlier effort until after announcing their plan.
 Marvin J. Rosenblum, who had conceived of the idea in 1975 and spent a year trying to bring it to fruition, said he found it "hard to believe" that no one in the organization remembered his heavily promoted campaign.
 However, he was unable to take legal action because his trademark on the name "Hands Across America" had since expired.